 Prerequisite(s): Successful completion of Algebra 2 or Algebra 2 Honors Probability and Statistics includes the concepts and skills needed to apply statistical techniques in the decision-- making process.
 Probability and Statistics are made up of three strands: Data Analysis, Experimental Design, and Probability.
 Practical examples based on real experimental data are used throughout.
 Students plan and conduct experiments or surveys and analyze the resulting data.
 The use of graphing calculators and computer programs is encouraged.
 The Process Standards for Mathematics apply throughout and prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-Thiscourseshouldbeofpracticaluseforanyoneconsideringacareer inscience, engineering, medicine, sociology, economics, education and many other fields.
-This course may be offered for 3 hours of college credit as M200 through lvy Tech Community College.
+This course should be of practical use for any one considering a career inscience, engineering, medicine, sociology, economics, education and many other fields.